everycure-org/matrix/docs/src/data_science/moa_extraction.md

 Currently, there are two separate pipelines which must be run in sequence:

-1. **DrugMechDB entity resolution pipeline** This is run once locally.
+1. **MOA entity resolution pipeline** This is run once locally.
 Uses a Node synonymizer to map all entities appearing in DrugMechDB to the KG.
 To run this pipeline on your local machine, writing to GCS storage, use the command:
 ```
 kedro run -p moa_entity_resolution -e  cloud
 ```